foxford/janus-conference/README.md

 [![Build Status][travis-img]][travis]

-A Janus Gateway plugin implementing Conference rooms.
+A Janus Gateway plugin implementing Conference streams.

 ### How To Use